gchojnowski/gapTrick/README.md

     - input/ranked_0.pdb - top-ranked prediciton
     - input/ranked_0_pae.json - PAE matrix for top-ranked prediciton.
 You can use it for generating self-restrains in ISOLDE.
     - figures/ - PAE, pLDDT, and distogram plots in png and svg format
-    - contacts.txt - list of all residue pairs predifted to be at most 8Å apart.
-Leading * marks inter-chain ones.
-If you have them, the complex prediction is most likely correct
+    - contacts.txt - list of all residue pairs predicted to be at most 8Å apart with corresponding probabilities.
+Leading * mark inter-chain ones, if you have them, the complex prediction is most likely correct
     - pymol_interchain_contacts.pml - a pymol script for displaying inter-chain contacts (first, open ranked_0.pdb and then use File->Run Script option to run it).
     - pymol_all_contacts.pml - same as above with all cointacts, there is ususally lots of them!